mara-nel/mara-nel.github.io/games/games.md

 ## Desktop
 Pieces fall, a full row clears everything away.

-What's special here is if you form a 4 by 4 square (ie a square using 4 pieces) it will transform into gold (if only one colored piece was used) or silver (if multiple colors were used).
+What's special here is if you form a 4 by 4 square with 4 pieces it transforms into something worth extra points.
-Line clears that contained gold or silver in it awarded bonus points.
+If the square is formed with only one type of piece, it becomes gold, otherwise it becomes silver.

 ### Controls:

-move left and right: arrow keys, tap or hold
+move left and right: arrow keys (tap or hold)

 rotate clockwise: d